Lambert-Nguyen/cosmo-management/docs/reports/DARK_MODE_SIDE_MENU_IMPLEMENTATION_REPORT_2025-01-10.md

 ## 🎉 Conclusion

-The dark mode and side menu implementation represents a significant enhancement to the Aristay application's user interface.
+The dark mode and side menu implementation represents a significant enhancement to the Cosmo application's user interface.
 The implementation provides:

 - **Modern, professional appearance** with consistent theming
 - **Intuitive navigation** through the side menu system